 Formula of Lamont and Frölich.-A simpler expression, and one more easy for algebraic calculation has lately come into use, and forms the basis of Frölich's calculations about dynamo-electric machines.
-We may write it thus:-
+We may write it thus :-- where M and b are constants depending on the form, quality, and quantity of the iron, and on the winding of the coil.
+The constant b is the reciprocal of that number of ampères which would make m equal to half possible maximum of magnetism.
+Another form of this equation is-

-$$m = M \frac{C}{I + bC} ,$$
+$$m = M \frac{C}{I + bC},$$